-The majority of products we’ll cover come as LED grow tents kits, which means that the lighting system is an energy-efficient LED.
+The majority of products we’ll cover come as LED grow tent kits, which means that the lighting system is an energy-efficient LED.
 But if you’re looking for more intense light, you also have the option for HPS grow light kits or CMH kits.

-We’ve done a lot of comparison between different light types, so you probably already know that each type of lighting system has pros and cons.
+We’ve done a lot of comparisons between different light types, so you probably already know that each type of lighting system has pros and cons.
 It’s up to you to do your research and determine which type of lighting your plants will benefit from most, then choose your kit accordingly.

 Light Size & Wattage